tasooshi/footrecon/README.md

 ### Notes

-* It takes the first available device from every group.
+* It takes the first available device from every device group.
 * The installation script uses the `sudo` environment variable `$SUDO_USER` as the target user for which the necessary changes should be made.
 You may want to adjust that to your setup.